-cover a third of all land on Earth, providing vital organic infrastructure for some of the planet's densest, most diverse collections of life.
-They support countless species as well as 1.6 billion human livelihoods, yet humans are also responsible for 32 million acres of deforestation
+Forests cover nearly a third of all land on Earth, providing vital organic infrastructure for some of the planet's densest, most diverse collections of life.
+They support countless species, including our own, yet we often seem oblivious of that.
+Humans now clear millions of acres from natural forests every year, especially in the tropics, letting deforestation threaten some of Earth's most valuable ecosystems.

 1. They help us breathe.